$45M mansion sale reflects hot Hawaii real estate market

 It was also move-in ready, Perry said.

 Swatek’s television show roles include “Awkward,” “Yellowstone” and “American Housewife.”
-Her husband is co-founder of hedge fund Scout Capital and founder of Stillwater Investment Management.
+Her husband is co-founder of the hedge fund Scout Capital and founder of Stillwater Investment Management.

 The sale capped a big couple of weeks for Hawaii real estate sales, Perry said, noting that just four days before the Maui deal closed, Microsoft co-founder Paul Allen’s estate on the Big Island sold for $43 million and a home in Oahu’s beachfront neighborhood of Lanikai sold for more than $24 million about a week earlier.